 What I do know is that I’ll be spending the next couple months in Wellington enjoying summer and the company of friends.
 Then around April, I’ll head towards Asia.
 My destination?
 The cheapest flight that gets me to Southeast Asia, I’m guessing Bangkok but hope to be surprised.
 From there I intend to slowly make my way westward.
 Since I’m not in a hurry I intend to stop for as long as I like and enjoy everything which seems worth savouring.
 I’ll be avoiding planes and will instead travel by foot, bicycle, motorbike, boat and bus as much as possible.
 After exploring Southeast Asia I hope to make my way into China and from there to Tibet, down through Nepal and into India.
 After that I really have no idea, I suspect my initial travel companions will have headed for home by then so I’ll be properly on my own.
 Then depending on how comfortable I am in my new traveller shoes, Africa or Eastern Europe seem the most likely choices.

-I've been saying that this is going to be a years trip but really I have no idea.
-More realistically it'll end when I: get sick of it, run out of money, find something I don't want to leave or end up back in New Zealand.
+I’ve been saying that this is going to be a one year trip but really I have no idea.
+More realistically it’ll end when I: get sick of it, run out of money, find something I don’t want to leave or end up back in New Zealand.

 Between now and then I hope to keep the new travel section of this updated with what I learn and experience along the way.